 This prospectus supplement, the accompanying prospectus, and the information incorporated herein and therein by reference includes trademarks, service marks and trade names owned by us or other companies.
 All trademarks, service marks and trade names included or incorporated by reference into this prospectus supplement or the accompanying prospectus are the property of their respective owners.

-Unless the context indicates otherwise, in this prospectus supplement and the accompanying prospectus the terms "Company," "Omeros," "we," "us," and "our" refer to Omeros Corporation, a Washington corporation, and, where appropriate, its subsidiary.
+Unless the context indicates otherwise, in this prospectus supplement and the accompanying prospectus the terms "Company," "Omeros," "we," "us," and "our" refer to Omeros Corporation, a Washington corporation, and its subsidiaries on a consolidated basis.